-With the onset of COVID-19, many retailers have struggled to adapt to the rapidly changing distribution landscape.
-Among the different phrases and buzzwords that have become relevant, one of the most talked about is “omnichannel distribution.”
+In recent years, many retailers have had to adapt to the rapidly changing distribution landscape.
+Among the different phrases and buzzwords that have become relevant is“omnichannel distribution.”

-Simply put, omnichannel distribution is the ability of a company to treat its inventory as fully available (regardless of the channel) from any of its locations.
+Omnichannel distribution is how a company is able to treat its inventory as fully available (regardless of the channel) from any of its warehouses or physical locations.
 This flexibility allows for the distribution of products through multiple avenues (ecommerce, wholesale, store replenishment, returns, etc.) without the need for disparate specialized fulfillment facilities or workforces.
 Any one of a corporation’s retail locations should have the ability to respond to such needs.

-As Bob Trebilcock points out in his article on Supply Chain Management Review, software remains key to this focus on supply chain.
-A company’s tech stack is what defines its ability to rise up to meet new consumer challenges and demands in the 21st century.
-Given the importance of the tech stack, it’s imperative that companies select or develop software that delivers the visibility, versatility and stability needed to handle and respond to developments in their supply chains in real-time.
+As Bob Trebilcock points out in his article on Supply Chain Management Review, software remains key to this focus on supply chains.
+A company’s tech stack is what defines its ability to meet new consumer challenges and demands in the 21st century.
+Given the importance of the tech stack, it’s crucial that companies select or develop software that delivers the visibility, versatility, and stability needed to handle and respond to developments in their supply chains in real time.

 With these new norms set in place, it’s hardly surprising that not just retailers, but also WMS or ERP systems are scrambling to incorporate modules that afford such functionality in order to carve out a share in today’s omnichannel-reliant industry.
 Here’s a closer look at the three characteristics listed above — visibility, versatility and stability — and their importance in omnichannel distribution.